jnozzi/cocoadev.com/SiteContent/General/CopyFilesToiPod.markdown

 I am interested in copying files to an iPod when it's NOT in disk mode.
 Any way to go about doing this?
-Using Apple's sample [[USBNotificationTool]], I can get my app to recognize when an iPod is plugged in or disconnected, but that's about it.
+Using Apple's sample General/USBNotificationTool, I can get my app to recognize when an iPod is plugged in or disconnected, but that's about it.
 How do I copy something to a USB device?

 ----
 I don't have an answer for you, I'm afraid, but I'm intrigued.
 What is it, specifically, about disk mode that you want to avoid?
 I ask because it strikes me that you could easily end up re-implementing an awful lot of functionality that is already provided by disk-mode just to make this work.